jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 - Use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):

-- First edit the body of the call `NETCONF connection/connect pe1` according to your setup for router 1:
+- First edit the body of the call `NETCONF connection/connect pe1` according to your setup for router 1.
+Only the fields with comments below should be edited:

 ```json
 {